If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 The primary reason for the wasteful product system, is that bulky items such as carpets and mattresses are not designed in a way so that materials can be recovered easily and economically.
 How can this linear status quo be shifted towards more circularity where waste is designed out and the materials are kept in use for longer?

 DSM-Niaga, a joint venture between two entrepreneurs and Dutch multinational DSM, was set up to deal with this innovation challenge.

 Three design principles to unlock circular innovation

-As Niaga’s Lukas Hoex tells the story, it all started with a fascination about how product innovation was dominated by constantly adding extra ingredients, to the point where nobody understood exactly what was in the products.
+It all started with a fascination among the co-founders of Niaga, about how product innovation was dominated by constantly adding extra ingredients, to the point where nobody understood exactly what was in the products.
 This initial insight about the need to de-complexify inspired the two founders to develop a set of principles which would underpin all future products:

 - Keep it simple - use the lowest possible diversity of ingredients